-Using a socket or a wrench, tighten the upper nut against the load plate so that the plate is compressed against the soil and so that the underside of the footing load plate makes contact with the stop washer welded to the auger.
+Using a socket or a wrench, tighten the upper nut against the load plate so the plate is compressed against the soil and so the underside of the footing load plate makes contact with the stop washer welded to the auger.

 The load plate and the auger really should be perpendicular or you will have challenges getting the saddle to sit flush on the plate.
 There is some wiggle room but the parts are intended to be at right angles to one another.

 You will feel when the plate mates against the stop washer and the nut is tight.
 Stop turning the auger at that point.